dokku/dokku/docs/development/plugin-triggers.md

 ### `core-post-deploy`

+!!! info
-> To avoid issues with community plugins, this plugin trigger should be used *only* for core plugins.
+    To avoid issues with community plugins, this plugin trigger should be used *only* for core plugins.
 Please avoid using this trigger in your own plugins.

 - Description: Allows running of commands after an app's processes have been scaled up, but before old containers are torn down.
 Dokku core currently uses this to switch traffic on nginx.
 - Invoked by: `dokku deploy`